 Should I use yellow or green onions in this potato latkes recipe?

-The onions are a wonderful addition to this latkes recipe.
+The onions are a wonderful addition that adds tons of flavor.
 Some people prefer to use green onions (white and green parts), and that’s certainly an option.
 While milder in taste, latkes with green onions are prettier.

-Can I use a pre-shredded frozen hash browns mix in this latkes recipe?
+Can I use a pre-shredded frozen hash browns mix?

 Can you make potato latkes ahead of time?